jbevemyr/bastu/README.md

 relays directly from the GPIO pins.
 However, to be on the safe side we are using a level shifter that will raise the voltage from 3.3V to 5V.
 We use a Texas Instruments 74AHCT125.
-The max output current of the 74AHCT125 is 8mA which is enough to drive the D2425.
+The max output current of the 74AHCT125 is 8mA which is enough to drive the D2425 and the D53TP25D.

 #### Connecting to the Sauna Heater